pimiscool/Carcommand/README.md

 Download the file

-set it in your server
+set the file in your server
 and in your serfer.cfg

 start Carcommand